 By making the SMS more appealing, using its potential as a mediator or as a conveyor of integral information, and making use of the many shortcuts that we’ve described, SMS will be a valued tool for another 20 years.
 Or at least until it’s no longer a standard that the world of mobile devices adheres to.

 SMS might be a quarter of a century old, but it is far from dead.
-Thanks to the growing number of mobile users, high open rate, and fast delivery, the technology is still popular amongst companies who need to communicate business-critical information to their customers every day.
+Thanks to the growing number of mobile users, high open rate, and fast delivery, the technology is still popular amongst companies that need to communicate business-critical information to their customers every day.

 To help businesses use this technology, modern service providers offer SMS API to make messaging operations scalable and easy to use.